We live in an age of information disorder.

 They were first published by First Draft in February 2017 as a way of moving the conversation away from a reliance on the term ‘‘fake news.”
 It still acts as a useful way of thinking about different examples.

 As the previous diagram shows, we consider this to be a spectrum, with satire at one end.
-This is a potentially controversial position and one of many issues we will discuss over the course of this book, through clickbait content, misleading content, genuine content reframed with a false context, imposter content when an organization’s logo or influential name is linked to false information, to manipulated and finally fabricated content.
+This is a potentially controversial position and one of many issues we will discuss over the course of this report, through clickbait content, misleading content, genuine content reframed with a false context, imposter content when an organization’s logo or influential name is linked to false information, to manipulated and finally fabricated content.
 In the following chapters, I will explain each in detail and provide examples that underline how damaging information disorder has been in the context of elections and breaking news events around the world.

 Satire or parody

 When we first published these categories in early 2017, a number of people pushed back on the idea that satire could be included.
 Certainly, intelligent satire and effective parody should be considered forms of art.
-The challenge in this age of information disorder is that satire is used strategically to bypass fact checkers and to distribute rumors and conspiracies, knowing that any pushback can be dismissed by stating that it was never meant to be taken seriously.
+The challenge in this age of information disorder is that satire is used strategically to bypass fact checkers and to spread rumors and conspiracies, knowing that any pushback can be dismissed by stating that it was never meant to be taken seriously.

 Increasingly, what is labeled as ‘‘satire” is hateful, polarizing and divisive.